Chenghao-Tan/DDRNet/README.md

 # DDRNet for Boat Obstacle Avoidance
 **This project is modified from [U-Net: Semantic segmentation with PyTorch](https://github.com/milesial/Pytorch-UNet)**

-**Models in this branch output label and depth only!!!
+**This branch (master) is used with the latest [Boat-Obstacle-Avoidance](https://github.com/Chenghao-Tan/Boat-Obstacle-Avoidance).
+Please note that models in this branch output label&depth or confidence map only!!!
 Check [OAK-D-IoT branch](https://github.com/Chenghao-Tan/DDRNet/tree/OAK-D-IoT) for the previous end-to-end models which output label and 3D distance.**

+**The .pth weights file is generic, switching between branches or changing onnx export settings does not require retraining, just use the same .pth and rerun `save_onnx.py` in the desired branch.**

 ## Overview